skizzehq/skizze/README.md

 ## Other example problems?
 * I want to know if a uri is in my spam list (spam list over a million entries)
 * I want to know how may times oliver watched a video (counting frequencies)
-* I want to know the top 10 players most frequent players of my new game (topK)
+* I want to know the top 10 most frequent players of my new game (topK)

 ## API
 ### RESTful API